-- Schedule an urgent appointment with your GP.
-Your GP will refer you immediately to your specialist if you are pregnant or think you might be pregnant.
-Your specialist will then advise you further.
-Do not stop taking Sodium Valproate Oral Solution unless your specialist tells you to. - Make sure you are referred to a specialist experienced in the treatment of epilepsy to evaluate the possibility of other treatment options.
-You must get thorough counselling on the risks of Sodium Valproate Oral Solution - during pregnancy, including malformations and physical and mental developmental disorders in children.
-Make sure you are referred to specialist for prenatal monitoring to examine
+- Do not stop taking Sodium Valproate Oral Solution unless your specialist tells you to. - Make sure you are referred to a specialist experienced in the treatment of - epilepsy to evaluate the possibility of other treatment options You must get thorough counselling on the risks of Sodium Valproate Oral Solution during pregnancy, including malformations and physical and mental developmental disorders in children. - Make sure you are referred to specialist for prenatal monitoring to examine potential malformations

 Make sure you read the Patient Guide that you will receive from your specialist, GP or pharmaist.
 If you are a female of childbearing potential, your specialist will discuss and complete the Annual Risk Acknowledgement Form with you and will ask you to sign it and keep it.
 You will also receive a Patient Card from your pharmacist to remind you of valproate risks in pregnancy.

 Newborn babies of mothers who took valproate during pregnancy may have:

 - Blood clotting problems (such as blood not clotting very well).
-This may appear as bruising or bleeding which takes a long time to stop. - Hypoglycaemia (low blood sugar). - Hypothyroidism (underactive thyroid gland, which can cause tiredness or weight gain). - Withdrawal syndrome (including agitation, irritability, hyperexcitability, jitteriness, hyperkinesia, muscle problems, tremor, convulsions and feeding problems).
+This may appear as bruising or bleeding which takes a long time to stop. - Hypoglycaemia (low blood sugar). - Hypothyroidism (underactive thyroid gland, which can cause tiredness or - Withdrawal syndrome (including agitation, irritability, hyperexcitability, jitteriness, hyperkinesia, muscle problems, tremor, convulsions and feeding problems).
 In particular, this may occur in newborns whose mothers have taken valproate during the last trimester of their pregnancy.
-Breast-feeding